 The only thing that gets one to the top is climbing until you get there, and too much thought about even that just gets in the way.

-It was already ten-thirty in the morning, the sun was blazing, the wind was rising, clouds were moving up from Nepal.
-It wasn’t really bad weather, but it never is really good weather on Everest.
-There is always an excuse.
+It was already 10:30 in the morning, the sun was blazing, the wind was rising, clouds were moving up from Nepal.
+It wasn’t really bad weather, but it never is really good weather on the ridges of Everest, just calms between the winds and the storms.
+There was always an excuse for not climbing, for not reaching our objective of Camp 4 another 2 kilometers along the ridge.
 I guess Randall and I talked, I guess we both knew it was hopeless, but I also guess we didn’t really want to give up on reaching the next camp.
 We weren’t quitters.
 We were Everest climbers.
 So we weren’t really going to give up on climbing higher.

-Jay was looking at us intently, he’d figured out we weren’t really well.
+Jay was looking at us intently.
+He’d figured out we weren’t really well.
 I finally fitted my crampons and pointed them up and out of the hole.
 Surfacing, the air and the sun were twice as intense as the previous day, as if we had become cave dwellers.
 I looked up; I took a few steps in the upward direction.
-The lethargy was something I’d never experienced before, the inability to physically move forward, to control the mind and get the body moving.
+The lethargy was something I’d never experienced before, the inability to physically move forward, to control my mind and get my body moving.

 Jay helped Randall up.
 He repeated his performance.
 Then again, but with a few extra steps in between.
 They came up to me.

 “We just need to get him down,” said Jay.
 “Keep going.”